2012 (It Ain't the End): Music video

-The video features a cameo appearance from former Spice Girl Melanie Brown, Cash Money Records CEO Birdman, writer Jared Cotter, producers J-Remy and Bobby Bass, and Thara.
-On 24 August 2010 was the final version of the video was released to VEVO.
+The video features cameo appearances from former Spice Girl Melanie Brown, Cash Money Records CEO Birdman, writer Jared Cotter, producers J-Remy and Bobby Bass, and Thara.
+On 24 August 2010, the final version of the video was released to VEVO.
 The prelude and the music video of his song "Break Your Back" can be heard and seen in the end of the music video, but the full version is yet to be released.

 The video won Best Video in the 2011 UK Asian Music Awards.